When AI Persuades: Adversarial Explanation Attacks on Human Trust in AI-Assisted Decision Making: Additional User Study Results

 \subsection{Age}

-Age systematically moderates users’ resistance to adversarial explanations.
-As shown in Table~\ref{tab:age-trust-delta}, the youngest users (18–24) exhibit only a small and statistically non-significant trust difference under attack ($\Delta T=0.13$, $p=0.056$), indicating limited sensitivity to misleading explanations.
-In contrast, all older age groups show significant trust reductions under attack, with substantially larger trust gaps.
-Older users aged 65 and above show the largest numerical trust gap ($\Delta T=1.02$, $p<0.001$), which suggests older users tend to demonstrate greater skepticism toward AI explanations under adversarial conditions.
-Users aged 25–34 and 35–44 display moderate resistance ($\Delta T=0.49$ and $0.45$, respectively; $p<10^{-3}$), the middle-aged users (45–54 and 55–64) exhibit the stronger effects ($\Delta T=0.58$ in both groups; $p<10^{-4}$), indicating pronounced discernment when explanations are incorrect.
+We next examine whether age is associated with differences in trust under adversarial explanations.
+Table~\ref{tab:age-trust-delta} summarizes trust scores across age groups under attack and non-attack conditions, and Figure~\ref{fig:stack3} further illustrates how the cognitive source of trust varies with age.

+Similarly, across age groups, mean trust is generally lower under attack than under non-attack, but the size of this gap varies.
+The youngest users (18 – 24) exhibit only a small difference in trust under attack ($\Delta T=0.14$, $p=0.057$), indicating limited sensitivity to misleading explanations.
+In contrast, all older age groups show significant reductions in trust under attack, with substantially larger trust gaps.
+Older users aged 65 and above show the largest numerical trust gap ($\Delta T=1.07$, $p<0.001$), suggesting that they tend to exhibit greater skepticism toward AI explanations under adversarial conditions, although this group is comparatively small.
+Participants aged 25 - 34 show a moderate trust gap ($\Delta T = 0.51$, $p<0.001$), as do those aged 35 - 44 ($\Delta T = 0.48$, $p<0.001$).
+The middle-aged groups 45 - 54 and 55 - 64 show slightly larger differences ($\Delta T = 0.60$, $p<0.001$; and $\Delta T = 0.57$, $p<0.001$, respectively), indicating greater discernment when explanations are incorrect.
 Overall, these results suggest that susceptibility to adversarial explanations decreases with age.
 Younger users maintain higher baseline trust and show limited differentiation between correct and incorrect explanations, whereas older users are more likely to penalize misleading explanations, reflecting stronger evaluative judgment and experience-driven skepticism.